Establishing Trust Is Key for South Florida Business Sales

 When Does Buyer-Seller Meeting Occur?

 A direct meeting between the buyer and seller usually occurs prior to the buyer making an offer to purchase the business.
-As a part of the buyer’s preliminary due diligence, the buyer typically will want to tour the business and meet directly with the seller in order to get questions answered.
+Prior to making an offer, a buyer typically will want to tour the business and meet directly with the seller in order to get questions answered.
 The direct meeting between the buyer and seller never occurs until the buyer is properly qualified by the business broker.
 This includes requiring the buyer to sign and fully execute a Non-Disclosure Agreement (NDA) which protects the seller’s confidentiality.
-Establishing that the buyer has sufficient funds or funding capability to buy the business is another crucial component of the qualifying process.
-Neither the broker nor the seller of the business desires to waste their time meeting with a buyer who is not properly qualified.
+The prospective buyer must also be first financially qualified with evidence that they have sufficient funds or funding capability.

 Buyer and Seller Should Prepare Prior to Meeting

-- Preparation is key prior to any important business meeting, and it is even more important when a business buyer and business seller meet for the first time.
+- Preparation is key during the business sales process, and it is even more important when a business buyer and business seller meet for the first time.

 - If a buyer is unprepared and does not seem knowledgeable about the industry or business (in other words, if it is apparent he or she has not “done their homework”), then the seller is likely to be turned off and unwilling to candidly answer the buyer’s questions.